mattermost/mattermost-handbook-1/source/guides/operating-metrics.md

 Annualized subscription revenue per [customer](#Customer) per year.

+### AAPRC New Customers - Average Annual Revenue Per Customer for New Customers

+Annualized subscription revenue per [customer](#Customer) per year.

+### New Customer

+An organization that becomes a [customer](#customer) through an eligible purchase on a new customer contract.
+A purchase from a sibling, daughter or parent of an existing customer counts as a new customer if the eligible purchase is made on a new customer contract, but is not counted as a new customer if the purchase is made on an existing contract through an addendum.

 ### Customer
 Organization that purchases subscription licenses of at least $1000 USD, other than non-profit or academic licenses.